snowdayclub/mosquitto-docker/README.md

 # Notes

 * It works with both `podman` and `docker` (need sudo).
-* `:Z` suffix in the path was added for rootless `podman`.
+* `:Z` suffix in the path was added for SELinux labeling.
 * It is not tested under Windows or MacOS.
-* Server certificate included here is created with `localhost` as  its `common name`, which should match with the url clients connect to.
+* Server certificate included in this example is created with `localhost` as its `common name`.
+This should match with the url that the clients connect to.
+If you want to deploy the broker on machines other than `localhost`, you need to recreate the server certificate.

 # Directories and Files

-* `/cleartext` : no encryption, no client authentication
+* `/cleartext` : No encryption, no client authentication
 * `/tls_annn` : TLS encyrption, no client authentication
 * `/tls_auth` : TLS encryption, password authentication